backdrop-contrib/pirate/README.md

 Installation <!-- This section is required. -->
 ------------

+Arrr here's what ye do:

 - Install this module using the official Backdrop CMS instructions at https://docs.backdropcms.org/documentation/extend-with-modules.

-- Visit the Text Formats page under Administration > Configuration > Content authoring > Text formats (admin/config/content/formats) and enable the Pirate filter on the selected format.
+- Visit the Text Formats page under Administration > Configuration > Content authoring > Text formats (admin/config/content/formats) and enable the Pirate filter on yer selected format.

+- Wait until 09/19

 Issues <!-- This section is required. -->
 ------